OussamaMahjour/faceboot/comment-service/README.md

 ```

-==NOTE:==
+_NOTE:
-The Entities User and Post are just mocked and not actually coming from the services
+The Entities User and Post are just mocked and not actually coming from the services_